-A. Scholarship Standards for Tenure and Promotion to Associate Professor because faculty actively involved in discovery within their chosen field appreciate that they are responsible not only for the effective dissemination of knowledge, but also its generation.
+A. Scholarship Standards for Tenure and Promotion to Associate Professor

+Preamble: Tenured faculty members of the Environmental Program (hereafter the Program) recognize that teaching excellence is the primary responsibility of faculty at King's College.
+The Program further recognizes that faculty scholarship is a much needed component towards achieving teaching excellence in this discipline.
+We stand convinced that faculty-scholars make the best teachers because faculty actively involved in discovery within their chosen field appreciate that they are responsible not only for the effective dissemination of knowledge, but also its generation.
 We are also convinced that scholarship opportunities that are shared with our students greatly enhance the students' learning experience and provide them with a competitive edge in their application to graduate schools, professional schools, and the workplace.
 Furthermore, scholarship opportunities often kindle or keep alive that sense of discovery that first drew students and faculty to this discipline.